BoltzmannEntropy/DDPM/README.md

 # Welcome to the Book: The Art and Science of Diffusion Models in Generative AI
+(Expected publication date: **end of 2025**)

 by Shlomo Kashani